BenBrooke450/Python/Python Learned Library/0.Notes/Depth-First Search (DFS).md

 dfs(r, c-1)
 ```

 We then move back to this statement.
-This again check if we have met any of the conditions.
+This again checks if we have met any of the conditions.
 If we do meet one of these conditions we return back to the previous space/area.
  - BUT you have to remember if we then find a 0 below that 1, we return to the one and then move into the next **dfs(r-1, c)** and we work our way down the list of dfs

 ```python